 A Child Death Review Meeting (CDRM) is a meeting of the professionals directly involved in the child’s care during their life or who may have taken part in the investigation following their death.

-The Child Death Review Meeting takes place once all the information surrounding the death has been gathered and is usually held within three months of the child's death.
-It usually takes place in the hospital where the child died or in a community setting (such as a GP surgery).
+It takes place once initial investigations have been completed and is usually held within three months of the child's death.
+The place where the child died should lead on the child death review meeting.
+This is usually the hospital where the child died or in a community setting (such as a GP surgery).
 The meeting may be delayed if there are ongoing investigations or if the post-mortem report takes a long time to complete.

-• Safe Sleep
+• Safer Sleep

 • Safe Handling